hiiakku/100-Days-of-ML/README.md

 ## Day 89: Dec 20 , 2018

 **Today's Progress** : Continued with the 7 day mini coarse on xgboost in python.

+## Day 90: Dec 21 , 2018

+**Today's Progress** : Continued with the 7 day mini coarse on xgboost in python.